zendesk/samson/README.md

 ### How?

-It sshs to admin01\*, changes directory to the parameterized project name (e.g. `CSV Exporter` -> `csv_exporter`), ensures the repository is up-to-date, and then executes capsu.
+It ensures the repository is up-to-date, and then executes the commands associated with that project and stage.

 Streaming is done through a [controller](app/controllers/streams_controller.rb) that allows both web access and curl access.
 A [subscriber thread](config/initializers/instrumentation.rb) is created on startup.